kihyun1998/macos_window_toolkit/documentations/examples.md

 # Examples

-Practical examples and code snippets for common use cases with macOS Window Toolkit.
+Practical examples and code snippets for common use cases with macOS Window Toolkit, including the new permission monitoring features.

 ## Basic Examples